chb/indivo_server/doc/sphinx/source/howtos/install-ubuntu.rst

 and have everything loaded properly.

-See more info on codingsystems and where to find the data files [TODO](www.junk.com).
+See more info on codingsystems and where to find the data files :doc:`here <coding-systems>`.

 Database Cleanup
 ^^^^^^^^^^^^^^^^